 This time, on three, a gap opened around the door.
 Suri pulled back on the handle with all her might.
 Just as the press returned, she had the door open far enough that instead of being forced closed again, it rotated the other way and crashed against the wall.

 Suri yelled in delight.
 The way was open.
 She almost fell into the empty space of the air raid shelter beyond, which would have been fatal.
-Behind her, the press of people shoved her inside the dark space.
+Behind her, the press of people shoved her inside the dark room.
 She ran as fast as she could before them into the empty room.
 She didn’t dare stop.
-If she tripped, she’d be stomped to death.
+If she tripped, the crowd would stomp her to death.

 She didn’t reach the far wall for what seemed like a full minute.
 Her outstretched hands felt the brick.
 She closed her eyes.
 Would she now be crushed against the wall as she had been against the door?